GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 Ad tech companies infer a particular individual's interests based on sites they visit by using cookies and fingerprinting techniques.

 ### Future
 FLoC allows sites to guess your interests without being able to uniquely identify you.
-By generating a ID based on the browsing history of a large group of people, instead of ones of a particular individual, content can be personalized in a private way.
+By generating an ID based on the browsing history of a large group of people, instead of ones of a particular individual, content can be personalized in a private way.

 ## What can FLoC be used for?